blt/prime_miner/README.md

 # prime_miner

 This is an ongoing experiment in making Erlang/OTP no-downtime releases trivially and automatically.
-It's not quite working.
-Also, this project is still a bit hacky and odd.
+It's working within the confines of updating from base v1 to v2 only.
+This project is still a bit hacky and odd.

 The prime-miner is something of a joke.
 Look at `apps/prime_miner/prime_miner.erl` to understand why.

-## The Current Problem
+## The Aim

 This experiment is a success if we can: